richmahn/en_tn/mrk/11/intro.md

 ##### Colt #####

-The way in which Jesus entered into Jerusalem, seated on an animal, was similar to the way a king would have entered into a city after a great victory.
-It was traditional for the kings of Israel to ride on a donkey.
-Mark wrote that Jesus rode on a colt.
-Matthew wrote about a donkey and a colt and said that Jesus rode on them.
-It is best to translate each passage as it appears in the ULB without trying to make them the same.
-(See:[Matthew 21:1-7](../../mat/21/01.md))
+The way in which Jesus entered Jerusalem, riding on an animal was similar to the way a king would have entered a city after a great victory.
+And for the kings of Israel, it was traditional to ride on a donkey instead of on a horse.
+Matthew, Mark, Luke, and John all wrote about this event, but they did not all give the same details.
+Matthew wrote about there being both a donkey and a colt, but it is not clear which one Jesus rode on.
+It is best to translate each of these passages as it appears in the ULB without trying to make them all say exactly the same thing.
+(See:[Matthew 21:1-7](../../mat/21/01.md) and [John 12:14-15](../../jhn/12/14.md))

 ## Links: ##